Amroth – St Elidyr’s Church

 Architecture

-The northern chapel, with a length equal to and parallel to the chancel, was built in the mid-16th century as the ancestral tomb of the owners of the nearby Amroth Castle.
-The eastern wall of the chapel formed an equal elevation with the eastern wall of the chancel.
-Its interior was opened with arcades both on the chancel and on the ground floor of the tower.
+The north chapel, built in the mid-16th century, with a length equal to the chancel and situated parallel to it, probably replaced the older diagonal passage from the transept, and later the ground floor of the tower to the chancel.
+The eastern wall of the chapel formed an straight elevation with the eastern wall of the chancel, the northern one was in line with the elevation of the tower.
+Its interior was opened with single arcades both to the chancel and to the ground floor of the tower.
+The southern arcade received an almost triangular archivolt and a slight chamfer.

 Current state

 The church currently consists of a chancel and a four-bay nave, extended by almost 8 meters in the 19th century, a late-medieval northern chapel and tower, a neo-Gothic southern porch and modern vestry.
 The western bay of the chancel and the eastern bays of the nave come from the 13th century, while the eastern bay of the chancel was rebuilt at the beginning of the 17th century.
 Unfortunately, almost all church windows, except for the tower openings, were modernized in the early modern period.
-Inside the church you can see a late-Romanesque baptismal font.
+Inside the church you can see a late Romanesque font, a vault over the medieval part of the nave and a 14th-century vault over the southern transept.
+The arcades of the transept and the southern arcade of the late Gothic chapel are also original.

 bibliography: